Handspinning - A Beginner's Guide - Saturday Afternoon Sessions

 We will start with the ancient craft of finger-spinning, work on different types of drop-spindle and then practice on a spinning wheel.

-Each student will learn and progress at their own pace, and so need not attend every session; however, each session will include a different theme.
+You will be able to work at your own pace - and where possible, on your own choice of project - so you need not attend every session; however, each session will include a different 'Theme'.

 The themes covered will include:

 • Different types of wool and breeds of sheep;

 • Different types of drop-spindle, and their methods;

 The maximum number of students is 4, aged 16 or over

 Please let us know if you have any allergies (dietary, cats, sheep's wool etc), or special dietary needs.

 About the tutors

 I work as a private music teacher, as well as being a craftsperson, doing hand-spinning, weaving and knitting my own designs.
 Sylvia May, my sister, is a freelance photographer and designer, and teaches French and Italian for the WEA.
 She has come late to spinning, but has taken to it naturally, being a crafty sort of person.

 We grew up in a creative household – Dad was an artist and sign-writer, mum was a dress-maker, and grandma was always doing crotchet, knitting, or embroidery – so some of it was bound to rub off.
 My affinity with spinning began at about the age of twelve, when on walks in the Derbyshire countryside in the Spring, I found many locks of wool which the sheep were beginning to shed.
 I naturally started to twist the wool in my hands as I walked, and eventually formed a ball of yarn.
 This is known as ‘finger-spinning’, and was most probably the way spinning began, thousands of years ago.